Data-Science-Center-UB/Data-Science-OER-Guide-Geosciences/README.md

 ---

-## Related Lists on GitHub
+## Related lists on GitHub

-These repositories also list and aggregate open-source tools and resources relevant to geoscience:
+These repositories also list and aggregate open-source tools and resources relevant to the geosciences:

 - [Python-Hydrology-Tools](https://github.com/raoulcollenteur/Python-Hydrology-Tools): Open source Python packages in hydrology
 - [Awesome Open Geoscience](https://github.com/softwareunderground/awesome-open-geoscience): Curated list of open-source tools, datasets, and tutorials for geophysics, geology, and geospatial data science.